powernsx/powernsx.github.io/osxinstall.md

 # OSX Installation

-The PowerNSX team recommend PowerShell core 6.0.0-alpha18 for use with PowerNSX on macOS.
-There is a Powershell bug in 6.0.0-beta1 that breaks functionality for macOS.
+The PowerNSX team recommend PowerShell core 6.0.0-alpha18 for use with PowerNSX on macOS and Linux.
+There is a Powershell bug in 6.0.0-beta1 that breaks functionality for macOS and Linux.
 It can be downloaded [here](https://github.com/PowerShell/PowerShell/releases/tag/v6.0.0-alpha.18)

 Installation of PowerNSX on OSX is basically the same as for Linux, except for the additional requirement of openssl support in curl that PowerShell and PowerCLI require.